MetaMask/metamask-extension/test/scenarios/17. settings/advanced/show-test-networks.md

 Given I am on the Advanced settings page
 When I toggle the "Show test networks" switch OFF
-And when I click on the Network selection drop down on the left top Then the "Select a network" dialog box appears
+And I click on the Network selection drop down on the left top Then the "Select a network" dialog box appears
 And the "Show test networks" toggle is selected OFF And the test networks are not visible in the dropdown